Senior Composite Hockey Sticks

-Senior hockey sticks come in higher flexes and are taller compared to intermediate and junior sticks.
-Senior hockey sticks are meant for players who have developed their hockey shot and upper body strength.
+Senior hockey sticks are designed with advanced players in mind.
+They typically have higher flex ratings and are taller than both intermediate and junior sticks.
+These sticks cater to players who have honed their shooting technique and built upper body strength.

 What age is a senior hockey stick for?

 While several factors influence the choice of a hockey stick, age plays a significant role.
 Typically, players aged 14 and above gravitate towards senior hockey sticks for optimal performance.

 How tall should you be for a senior hockey stick?

 Most reputable hockey stick brands manufacture senior hockey sticks that measure between 57 to 61 inches in height.
 Ideally, when you’re standing on your hockey skates, the top of the stick should reach about two inches below your nose to ensure a comfortable and effective play stance.

 The flex rating of senior hockey sticks predominantly falls within the 70 to 100 flex range.
 The choice of flex depends on various aspects such as the player’s arm strength, personal preference for stick flexibility, body weight, and more.

 What composite hockey sticks do NHL players use?

 NHL players unanimously opt for composite hockey sticks because of their numerous advantages, including lighter weight compared to traditional wooden sticks, customizable features like specific flex and blade patterns, and the sheer variety available.
 Brands such as CCM, Bauer, True, and Warrior are some of the go-to choices for these professionals.

 Should I move to a senior hockey stick?